 Berry Center 231

-Positions after gradation Post-doc, University of Cape Town, South Africa; Proposal Writer/Editor, Indiana University Purdue University Indianapolis (IUPUI)
+Positions after graduation Post-doc, University of Cape Town, South Africa; Proposal Writer/Editor, Indiana University Purdue University Indianapolis (IUPUI)

 Post-doc research: My research focuses on studying the quantity and effects of anthropogenic nitrogen deposition into the natural ecosystems.
 Cape Town is home to one of the most diverse plant regions in the world, the Cape Floristic Region with over 9000 species of which 68% are endemic.
 We are trying to understand how the adjacent city is influencing plant diversity and ecosystem health.
 We are measuring nitrate and ammonium in rainfall and cloud condensate at 30 sites in and around the Cape Town Metropolitan Area in South Africa.

 PiE dissertation title: Spatial and Temporal Variability of Tree Transpiration and its Drivers Along a Soil Drainage Gradient in the Boreal Black Spruce Forest

 Currently on maternity leave

 PiE dissertation title: Energy development and recovery in South Central Wyoming: soils, vegetation and productivity